Hanna, Alberta

-Hanna is a town in east-central Alberta, Canada.
+Hanna is a town in Central Alberta, Canada, approximately 57 km northeast of the town of Drumheller.

+It is surrounded by Special Area No. 2 and the district office of the Alberta government's Special Areas administration is located in Hanna.

 History

 The town was first settled in 1912 and was incorporated in 1914.
-It was named after David Blyth Hanna, the third vice president of the Canadian Northern Railway.
+The Canadian Northern Railway's Goose Lake line running between Saskatoon to Calgary was built there at that time.
+Hanna was named after David Blyth Hanna, the third vice president of the Canadian Northern Railway.
 It was a division point of the Canadian Northern Railway and had a 10-stall railway roundhouse.

+The Depression-era drought hurt the area.
+In 1939 the Alberta government established a Special Area to provide additional support for residents in that part of the province.